 Senior Flight Attendant Catherine Lemoine Cooper, 26 years old at the time of the crash, suffered only minor injuries.
 Two weeks after the deadly accident she sent a hand written statement detailing her traumatic experience to the National Transportation Safety Board.
 She quickly resumed her duties at Southern Airways, and almost 40 years later she is still working as a senior flight attendant, now for Delta Airlines.

 I recently asked her to review her NTSB statement from April of 1977.
-Afterwards, she seemed truly surprised that she had “forgotten” so many of the crash details.
-When I asked her to let me post it on my blog, she quickly agreed.
+Afterwards, she seemed truly surprised that she had “forgotten” so many of the details.
+When I asked her to let me post her statement, she quickly agreed.
 Thank you, Catherine.
 The strength and courage you demonstrated on that tragic day is an inspiration to us all.

 –Clifford B. Davids